-- enact legislation for guiding federal agencies and influencing courts that outlines the constitutional rights of property owners under the Fifth Amendment's Takings Clause; - follow the traditional common law in defining "private property," "public use," and "just compensation"; - treat property taken through regulation the same as property taken through physical seizure; and - provide a single forum in which property owners may seek injunctive relief and just compensation promptly.
+- pass either a joint resolution or a sense of the Congress resolution to guide federal agencies and influence courts, one that specifies the rights of property owners under the Constitution's Takings and Due Process Clauses; - follow the traditional common law in defining "private property," "public use," and "just compensation"; - treat property taken through regulation the same as property taken through physical seizure; and - provide a single forum in which property owners may seek injunctive relief and just compensation promptly.

 America's Founders understood clearly that private property is the foundation not only of prosperity but of freedom itself.
-Thus, through the common law, state law, and the Constitution, they protected property rights-the rights of people to acquire, use, and dispose of property freely.
-With the growth of modern government, however, those rights have been seriously compromised.
+Thus, through the common law, state law, and the Constitution, they protected property rights-the rights of people to freely acquire, use, and dispose of property.
+With the growth of government, however, those rights have been seriously compromised.
 Unfortunately, the Supreme Court has yet to develop a principled, much less comprehensive, theory for remedying those violations.
-That failure has led to the birth of the property rights movement in state after state.
-It is time now for Congress to step in-to correct the federal government's own violations and to set out a standard that courts might notice as they adjudicate complaints about state violations.
+That failure has led to a property rights movement in state after state.
+It's time now for Congress to step in-to correct the federal government's own violations and to set out a standard that courts might notice as they adjudicate complaints about state violations.

-The Constitution protects property rights through the Fifth and Fourteenth Amendments' Due Process Clauses and, more directly, through the Fifth Amendment's Takings Clause: "nor shall private property be taken for public use without just compensation."
-There are two basic ways government can take property: (1) outright, by condemning the property and taking title; and (2) through regulations that take uses, leaving the title with the owner-so-called regulatory takings.
-In the first case, the title is all too often taken not for a public but for a private use; and rarely is the compensation received by the owner just.
-In the second case, the owner is often not compensated at all for his losses; and when he is, the compensation is again inadequate.
+In brief, state constitutions protect property rights in various ways.
+The U.S. Constitution does so through the Fifth and Fourteenth Amendments' Due Process Clauses, which prohibit governments from taking private property without due process of law, and, more directly, through the Fifth Amendment's Takings Clause: "nor shall private property be taken for public use without just compensation."
+Government can take property in two basic ways: (1) outright, by condemning the property through its power of eminent domain, taking title, and paying the owner just compensation; and (2) through regulations that restrict or compel uses, leaving the title with the owner-so-called regulatory takings.
+In the first case, the title is all too often taken not for a public but for a private use; and rarely does the owner receive just compensation.
+In the second case, the owner is often not compensated at all for his losses; and when he is, the compensation is again often inadequate.

-Over the past three decades, the Supreme Court has chipped away at the problem of uncompensated regulatory takings, requiring compensation in some cases; but its decisions were largely ad hoc, leaving most owners to bear the losses themselves.
-Thus, owners today can get compensation when the title is actually taken, as just noted; when the property is physically invaded by government order, either permanently or temporarily; when regulation for other than health or safety reasons takes all or nearly all of the value of the property; and when government attaches conditions to permits that are unreasonable, disproportionate, or unrelated to the purpose behind the permit requirement.
-But despite those modest advances, toward the end of its October 2004 term, the Court decided three property rights cases in which the owners had legitimate complaints, and in all three, the owners lost.
+Over the past four decades, the Supreme Court has chipped away at the problem of regulatory takings, requiring compensation in some cases; but its decisions have been largely ad hoc, leaving most owners to bear the losses.
+Thus, owners today can receive compensation when the title is actually taken, as just noted; when the property is physically invaded by government, either permanently or temporarily; when regulation for other than health or safety reasons takes all or nearly all of the value of the property; and when government attaches conditions to permits that are unreasonable, disproportionate, or unrelated to the purpose behind the permit requirement.
+But despite those modest advances, toward the end of its October 2004 term, the Supreme Court decided three property rights cases in which the owners had legitimate complaints, and in all three, the owners lost.
 One of those cases was Kelo v.
-City of New London, in which the city condemned Ms. Kelo's property only to transfer it to another private party that the city believed could make better use of it.
+City of New London in which the city condemned Ms. Kelo's property only to transfer it to another private party that the city believed could make better use of it.
 In so doing, the Court simply brushed aside the "public use" restraint on the power of government to take private property.
 The upshot, however, was a public outcry across the nation and the introduction of reforms in over 40 states.
 But those reforms varied substantially, and nearly all leave unaddressed the far more common problem of regulatory takings.